vanheaven-ui/react-redux-bookstore-manager/README.md

 This project was built to accomplish a task by Microverse Inc to build the front-end of a web bookstore manager application.
 The milestones below comprised the development process.
 1. Project setup.
 2. Project folder structure layout.
+3. Make the page dynamic - This involved adding books to and removing books from the redux store.
+4. Implement a book-list filter.

 ## Live Demo
 The Features of the application were deployed to Heroku